microsoft/playwright/docs/intro.md

 npm i playwright
 ```

 During installation, Playwright downloads browser binaries for Chromium, Firefox and WebKit.
 This sets up your environment for browser automation with just one command.
-It is possible to modify this default behavior for monorepos and other scenarios through [environment variables](api.md#environment-variables).
+It is possible to modify this default behavior for monorepos and other scenarios.
+See [installation](installation.md).

-### Usage
+## Usage

 Once installed, you can `require` Playwright in a Node.js script, and launch any of the 3 browsers (`chromium`, `firefox` and `webkit`).